UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 survey is being carried out; and (b) what does the frame look like.
 These vary country by country and country-specific research needs to be done.

-**“Without a list of phone numbers from the phone operators, RDD is still needed” **
+## “Without a list of phone numbers from the phone operators, random digit dialing (RDD) is still needed”

-**UNSD:** In terms of frames, can we talk about a little more about RDD?
-It is not an easy task – taking the U.S. as an example.
+**UNSD:** _In terms of frames, can we talk about a little more about RDD?
+It is not an easy task – taking the United States as an example.
 Random phone numbers are generated based a fixed phone number structure in the country and then many steps are needed to identify the assigned numbers, which could be a very small portion of all generated numbers.
-Do we still need RDD if we have a list of mobile phone numbers from the mobile operators or companies?
+Do we still need RDD if we have a list of mobile phone numbers from the mobile operators or companies?_

 **Jim:** Let’s start with considering why random digit dialing even comes up as a sampling technique in telephone surveys.